Hadi-M-Ibrahim/Macros-On-Demand/README.md

 ## Step 2: Start the app

-In the Frontend directory, run `npm start`.
+After cd'ing into the Frontend directory, run `npm start`.
 Access the app at http://localhost:8081